Gettysburg - The Wheatfield and Peach Orchard - July 2, 1863 - 6:30 to 7:00 pm

 Gettysburg - July 2, 1863 - 6:30 to 7:00 pm (October 2019)

 American Battlefield Trust’s map of the Battle of Gettysburg - The Wheatfield and Peach Orchard

-After Kershaw’s men advanced, the Mississippi regiments of William Barksdale moved forward and pushed back the Union infantry and artillery from around the Sherfy farm, but Barksdale went down mortally wounded.
-William T. Wofford’s Georgia brigade followed Barksdale and cleared out the remaining III Corps infantry from the Peach Orchard.
+After Kershaw’s men advanced, the Mississippi regiments of Gen. William Barksdale moved forward and pushed back the Union infantry and artillery from around the Sherfy, Klingle, and Wentz farms, but Barksdale fell mortally wounded late in the attack.
+General William T. Wofford’s Georgia brigade followed Barksdale and cleared out the remaining III Corps infantry from the Peach Orchard.

-Around the Wheatfield, Georgia regiments under Paul Semmes moved up to support Anderson’s men.
+Around the Wheatfield, Georgia regiments under Gen. Paul Semmes moved up to support Anderson’s fellow Georgians.
 Semmes was deploying his troops along a small stream when he was mortally wounded.
-Kershaw’s men took over the stony hill area adjacent to the Rose farm.
+Gen. Joseph Kershaw’s men took over the Stony Hill area adjacent to the Rose farm.